-Schedule 3K-1, Columns (a) Through (e)
+Schedule 3K-1, Columns (a) Through (e):

 Column (a) - Distributive Share Items.
 These item descriptions are substantially identical to the item descriptions on federal Schedule K-1.
-However, on the lines for other income, other deductions, alternative minimum tax (AMT) items, non-deductible expenses, distributions, and other information, enter the actual description instead of the applicable code from the federal Schedule K-1.
+However, on the lines for other income, other deductions, alternative minimum tax (AMT) items, nondeductible expenses, distributions, and other information, enter the actual description instead of the applicable code from the federal Schedule K-1.

 Column (b) - Federal Amount.
-The federal amount is the partner's share of the amount from Wisconsin Schedule 3K, column b, and should agree with the amount for that item reported on the partner's federal Schedule K-1.
+The federal amount is the partner's share of the amount from Wisconsin Schedule 3K, column (b), and should agree with the amount for that item reported on the partner's federal Schedule K-1.

 Column (c) - Adjustment.
-The adjustment is the partner's share of the amount from Wisconsin Schedule 3K, column c.
-Prepare Schedule 3K-1 - Partners' Share of Additions and Subtractions on page4 of Schedule 3K-1 to account for the additions and subtractions.
-If the difference arises because a federal law change has not been adopted by Wisconsin, identify it as a "Schedule I adjustment."
+The adjustment is the partner's share of the amount from Wisconsin Schedule 3K, column (c).
+Prepare Schedule 3K-1 - Partners' Share of Additions and Subtractions on page 4 of Schedule 3K-1 to account for the additions and subtractions.
+If the difference arises because a federal law change has not been adopted by Wisconsin, identify it as a "Schedule I adjustment" and provide that information to the individual partners on Schedule 3K-1.
 Individual partners must account for this difference on Wisconsin Schedule I.

 Column (d) - Amount Under Wisconsin Law.
-The amount under Wisconsin law is the partner's share of the amount from Wisconsin Schedule 3K, column d.
+The amount under Wisconsin law is the partner's share of the amount from Wisconsin Schedule 3K, column (d).
 This is the amount used in computing Wisconsin income by a full-year resident of Wisconsin or a corporation or another partnership that is a partner.

 Column (e) - Wisconsin source amount.
 Fill in this column only for a nonresident individual or part-year Wisconsin resident individual.
-The Wisconsin source amount is the portion of the partner's amount in column d that is attributable to Wisconsin.
-If the partnership is doing business in and outside Wisconsin, this generally will be the amount from column d multiplied by the partnership's apportionment percentage from item I.
+The Wisconsin source amount is the portion of the partner's amount in column (d) that is attributable to Wisconsin.
+If the partnership is doing business in and outside Wisconsin, this generally will be the amount from column (d) multiplied by the partnership's apportionment percentage from item I. See the section in these instructions titled, "Determining the Wisconsin Income of Nonresident Partners".

-CAUTION: Do not fill in column e for a partner who is a corporation, another partnership, or a full-year Wisconsin resident individual, estate, or trust.
+CAUTION: Do not fill in column (e) for a partner who is a corporation, another partnership, or a full-year Wisconsin resident individual, estate, or trust.